Frequently Asked Questions

 What will I need to do to be E-Verified?

 The Principal Investigator or the department business manager should provide you with Instructions for Individuals Newly Assigned to an E-Verify Award [.pdf] and a Processing Request Form [.pdf].
-You must then visit Payroll Services at the UTDC (4516 Henry Street) to complete a new I-9 Form.
+You must then visit the CMUWorks Service Center at the UTDC (4516 Henry Street) to complete a new I-9 Form.

 Once you have completed a new I-9 Form, you may return to work.
 Payroll will enter the information from your I-9 Form into the E-Verify system.
 The majority of E-Verify cases are completed without any further action by the employee.
 If there are any problems or additional action is required, you will be contacted by a Human Resources representative.